 Greens Senator Scott Ludlam said the Greens plan to stay ahead of the R18+ debate in 2010.

 The Greens don't have a formal position on the absence of an R18+ classification for video games just yet, Ludlam said.
-We plan on being informed by the material that comes through in the public consultation, and we'll be forming an official
+We plan on being informed by the material that comes through in the public consultation, and we'll be forming an

 Personally, I've formed a view, and I suspect my colleagues have as well.
 We want to stay ahead of the debate this year, and we're already talking to the industry and to people with a range of different views.

 My personal stance is that [the absence of an R18+ for games] is a real anomaly.
 I think it's making the situation worse.
-We know that in some instances material that should otherwise be classified R18+ is instead diverted into the MA15+ category.
+We know that in some instances material that should otherwise be classified R18+ is instead diverted into the MA15+

-have been raised by parents and child protection groups are acknowledged as well.
+real concerns that have been raised by parents and child protection groups are acknowledged as well.